clericalai/docassemble-GD-IJ-EngagementLetter/docassemble/GD-IJ-EngagementLetter/data/templates/TEMPLATE_Engagement_Letter_Individual.md

 You, **${ client.name }**, are our client.
 This letter confirms the terms on which we will represent You.
 If the matter for which we are being engaged involves an entity, a separate Engagement will be required to represent the entity.
 Our representation of an entity does not mean that we represent any managers, officers, directors, managers, employees, or shareholders in their individual capacities.

+**Scope of Services Covered.**
+% if services is 'gc':
-**Scope of Services Covered.**   We will receive a flat fee in exchange for full access to our time, advice, and consultation regarding routine day-to-day legal issues and matters that you may encounter.
+  We will receive fees in exchange for access to our time, advice, and consultation regarding routine day-to-day legal issues and matters that you may encounter.
 We refer to these as “general counsel services.”
 These may include business, corporate, employment, and human resources issues, basic contract or document review and advice, problem solving, pre-litigation negotiation and dispute resolution, and the like.
 Whether a matter or issue falls outside the scope of this agreement will be handled with common sense, mutual respect, and fairness to both parties.
+% endif

+% if services is 'other':
+  We will represent you on the matter specifically described in this paragraph.
+Representation on other matters may require a separate engagement.
+The scope of services to be performed is: ${ services_description }.
+% endif

-**Commencement of Representation.**  We agree that the retainer under this Agreement takes effect as of ${ EffectiveDate }.
+**Commencement of Representation.**  We agree that your retention of the firm and its attorneys under this Agreement takes effect as of ${ EffectiveDate }.

 **Attorneys' Fees.**